Remote or virtual recruitment is now the norm for many businesses, but how do you get the most from it? Here are some top tips on getting it right:

 Check that candidates are able to access the video software you are asking them to use.
 If you’re interviewing a number of candidates in a limited period then sort this out in advance.
 Get candidates to test the software beforehand to check they are confident using it.

 Contracts of employment and handbooks can all be sent electronically, and digital signatures used as part of the entire remote recruitment process.

 Put together a slick induction and training programme which works online.
-If your new recruit is working from home then schedule in a regular team video calls.
-These is essential for motivation and to promote the team spirit.
+If your new recruit is working from home then schedule in regular team video calls.
+These are essential for motivation and promoting the team spirit.
 Daily or weekly video calls in the first few weeks will help to keep the connection, but also allow them to raise any issues or questions.
 It’s important that they are not ‘left to their own devices’ or feel abandoned.
-Working remotely is new to many people, particularly those who are not used to being based in a physical office surrounded by a team.
 Read our guide to onboarding remotely.

 Keep the rest of the team in the picture

 Be sure to update the wider team on the new recruit, with details of their background and their role.
 In turn, it’s important to introduce the team to the new starter so that they know who they will be working with and the structure of the business.
 In the absence of a team lunch or meeting, you may consider a short video summarising who is who, and how they will fit into the business.

 There are clear advantages of remote recruitment, saving the business time and money.
 If you require a few managers to attend at the interview stage it’s easier to coordinate diaries for online meetings rather than physical meet-ups.
 However, the disadvantages are that many people may feel awkward or uncomfortable being assessed over video.
 Remember that they may not come across in the same way they would in person.
 Conversation can be trickier and rapport harder to build.
 Do make exceptions for this when reviewing the interviews.